AK-amitkumar/odoo-book/source/install/install/01/index.rst

 PostgreSQL Installation
 -----------------------

-Middle of the installation process Installer may install some of the windows patch which required to install PostgreSQL Server and then Installation of PostgreSQL will begin in popup window.
+Middle of the installation process installer may install some of the windows patch which required to install PostgreSQL Server and then Installation of PostgreSQL will begin in popup window.

 .. image:: images/09postgres-install.png